Not So Heavy Metals: Black Hole Feedback Enriches The Circumgalactic Medium: Results

-Figure \ref{fig-oppenheimer} shows the average ionization fractions for all the ionization states of oxygen within three mass ranges: low mass (5 $\times$ 10$^{10}$ \textemdash 5 $\times$ 10$^{11}$ M$_{\odot}$), Milky Way-mass (5 $\times$ 10$^{11}$ \textemdash 2 $\times$ 10$^{12}$ M$_{\odot}$), and high mass (2 $\times$ 10$^{12}$ \textemdash 2 $\times$ 10$^{13}$ M$_{\odot}$).
-These three mass ranges include galaxies in R25 outside our sample of 52 COS-Halo mass galaxies.
-Dark purple, light purple, red, orange, yellow, green, light blue, and dark blue indicate the oxygen ions, \ion{O}{1}, \ion{O}{2}, \ion{O}{3}, \ion{O}{4}, \ion{O}{5}, \ion{O}{6}, \ion{O}{7}, and \ion{O}{8}, respectively.
+Following Figure 10 of \cite{Oppenheimer2016}, Figure \ref{fig-oppenheimer} shows the average ionization fractions for all the ionization states of oxygen within three mass ranges: low mass (5 $\times$ 10$^{10}$ \textemdash 5 $\times$ 10$^{11}$ M$_{\odot}$), Milky Way-mass (5 $\times$ 10$^{11}$ \textemdash 2 $\times$ 10$^{12}$ M$_{\odot}$), and high mass (2 $\times$ 10$^{12}$ \textemdash 2 $\times$ 10$^{13}$ M$_{\odot}$).
+These three mass ranges include galaxies in R25 outside our sample of 39 COS-Halo mass galaxies.
+Dark purple, light purple, red, orange, yellow, green, light blue, dark blue, and gray indicate the oxygen ions, \ion{O}{1}, \ion{O}{2}, \ion{O}{3}, \ion{O}{4}, \ion{O}{5}, \ion{O}{6}, \ion{O}{7}, \ion{O}{8}, and \ion{O}{9}, respectively.
 The average ion fraction for each ion of oxygen is shown to the right of each column for the designated mass bin in its corresponding color.
 Ion fractions are in order from the top, highest to lowest.
-From the figure, we see that the \ion{O}{6} fraction (in green) decreases from the MW-mass range to the high mass regime due to the increase in virial temperature of higher mass galaxies, which moves from a value close to the ionization peak for \ion{O}{6}, T $\sim$ 10$^{5.5} K$ to 10$^{6.3}$ K. Similarly, Figure \ref{fig-highmass_Novi} shows the column densities of \ion{O}{6} for only the highest mass galaxies in R25 (2 $\times$ 10$^{12}$ \textemdash 2 $\times$ 10$^{13}$ M$_{\odot}$) which are not included in our sample of 52 COS-Halos mass galaxies.
-Lines of N$_{O VI}$ are colored by halo mass, with light red being the least massive and dark red denoting the highest mass galaxies.
+From the figure, we see that the \ion{O}{6} fraction (in green) decreases from the MW-mass range to the high mass regime due to the increase in virial temperature of higher mass galaxies, which moves from a value close to the ionization peak for \ion{O}{6}, T $\sim$ 10$^{5.5} K$, to 10$^{6.3}$ K. Similarly, Figure \ref{fig-highmass_Novi} shows the column densities of \ion{O}{6} for only the highest mass galaxies in R25 (2 $\times$ 10$^{12}$ \textless M$_{halo}$ \textless 2 $\times$ 10$^{13}$ M$_{\odot}$).
+Lines of N$_{\rm OVI}$ are colored by halo mass, with light red being the least massive and dark red denoting the highest mass galaxies.
 COS-Halos observations are plotted on top as in Figure \ref{fig-ROM_GMs_NOvi}.
 Figure \ref{fig-highmass_Novi} confirms that as galaxy virial mass increases, column densities of \ion{O}{6} decrease.
 This finding is consistent with the results of \cite{Oppenheimer2016} which determined that \ion{O}{6} acts as a tracer for the virial temperature of a galaxy.
 From this study, we determine that the star formation properties of the galaxy do not correlate with the evolution of \ion{O}{6} in the CGM.
+This result does not include local photoionization effects from the galaxy's star formation or AGN on the CGM.
+When these effects are included, especially the effect of `AGN flickering,’ \cite{Oppenheimer2018} finds a significant increase in CGM OVI column density.
 Instead, it appears that the mass of the galaxy, as it affects its virial temperature (Table \ref{table:BHdata}), plays a more significant role in determining the column density of \ion{O}{6} seen in the CGM of the R25 galaxies.